What qualifications do I need?

 - Spend time on placement with different host companies across a range of industries

-- Learn the electrical skills your need through on-the-job experience and off-job training
+- Learn the electrical skills you'll need through on-the-job experience and off-job training

 - Be supported by the best mentors and tutors in the business

 - Earn while you learn – no training fees throughout the apprenticeship, and no student loan to repay once you’re fully qualified!